adamscaachi/object-generator/README.md

 <img src="https://github.com/user-attachments/assets/059217ac-d6e9-4357-ad7f-fc1273edebc8" width="400"/>

 All models perform well with the relatively lenient criterion of 50% overlap, but when increasing the strictness of this criterion to 75% only the model trained using the combined dataset retains its mAP.
-Furthermore, when considering the model's performance over a range of detection strictness, the combined data training strategy also outperforms the rest.
+Furthermore, when considering the model's performance over a range of detection strictness, the combined data training strategy also outperforms the others.

 ## Conclusion